|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 417th BG c1944

 Lat 3° 42' 37S 128° 5' 21E Laha Airfield is located at 33' above sea level at Laha (Raha) on Ambon Island in the Molucca Islands.
 Also known as "Laha Drome" or "Ambon West".
-BPrewar and during the Pacific War part of the Netherlands East Indies (NEI).
-Today located in Maluku Province (Provinsi Maluku) in Indonesia.orders Ambon Bay (Bay of Ambon).
+Borders Ambon Bay (Bay of Ambon).
 To the east is Ambon.
+Prewar and during the Pacific War part of the Netherlands East Indies (NEI).
+Today located in Maluku Province (Provinsi Maluku) in Indonesia.

-Built prewar by the Dutch as one of two airfields on Ambon.
+Built prewar by the Dutch as one of two airfields on Ambon Island.
 The second was at Liang Airfield.
-The airfield had two diverging runways No. 1 runway at 40 degrees and No. 2 runway at 0 degrees.
+Laha Airfield had two diverging runways.
+No. 1 runway oriented 40° and No. 2 runway oriented 0°.

-In late 1941, the airfield based one Dutch bomber, two fighters and Hudsons of RAAF No.13 Squadron.
+During late 1941, Allied forces at Laha Airfield included one Dutch bomber, two fighters and Royal Australian Air Force (RAAF) Hudsons from No.13 Squadron.